rezahmed/rezahmed.github.io/_posts/2024-01-20-rl-position.markdown

 date:   2024-01-20
 ---

-<p class="intro"><span class="dropcap">W</span>e are looking for a new PhD student to work on extending the applicability of verification to Reinforcement learning.
+<p class="intro"><span class="dropcap">I</span>am looking for a new PhD student to work on extending the applicability of verification to Reinforcement learning.
 See <a href="/veridrl">here</a> for more information about the project.
 We will soon announce the position.
 Contact me if you have questions.</p>